 You’re probably thinking, “Wait, isn’t this about my business, not my personal finances?”

-You’re right, but your business exists to make money, and some of the money generated might be funds you rely on to live your life.
+You’re right, but your business exists to make money online, and some of the money generated might be funds you rely on to live your life.
 Even if you’re not reliant on your business’ income on a personal level, that’s a good data point to have before you make key decisions about how your sales flow through your business.

 Is your business your main source of income?